teksi/wastewater/docs/en/user-guide/editing/editing.rst

 In the data model, you can connect a node between reaches to a channel (because also a channel is a wastewater structure).
 There is in the moment a discussion, if it is necessary or optional or even forbidden to define a connection to a wastewater structure.

 In TWW, there is in the moment no tool, that helps you to connect a wastewater node to a channel.
-So you just connect the reach points to the node.
+So you just connect the reaches (reach points) to the node.

 .. note:: If you really want to connect the node to a channel, then type the obj_id of the channel manually in the fk_wasterwater_structure field of the node.

 Multiedit
 ---------
-If you want to edit attributes for multiple objects of the same class you can use the `multiedit Tool of QGIS <https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/attribute_table.html#multi-edit-fields>`_.
+If you want to edit attributes for multiple objects of the same layer you can use the `multiedit Tool of QGIS <https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/attribute_table.html#multi-edit-fields>`_.

 Saving changes
 --------------

-* Click **Save** and then deactivate the edit mode or click on **Stop data entry** if you have worked with the **TWW Data Entry** wizard.
+* Click **Save** and then deactivate the edit mode or click on **Stop data entry** if you have worked with the TWW **Wizard**.

-Changing Wastewater Structure Type
+Changing Wastewater Structure Type (ws_type)
 ----------------------------------

-In the vw_tww_wastewater_structure form, you can change the subclass of the wastewater structure (e.g. from manhole to special structure or to infiltration installation).
+In the vw_tww_wastewater_structure form, you can change the subclass of the wastewater structure (e.g. from manhole to special structure or to infiltration installation) with the field **ws_type**.
 The old subclass-record will be deleted and you must enter those attributes, that are subclass specific.
 But all connections (they are defined to the class wastewater_structure and not to the subclass) or the obj_id or the identifier will not change.

+.. note:: There are just four subclasses supported in the moment: manhole, special_structure, infiltration_installation, discharge_point.
+Other subclasses (wwtp_structure, small_treatment_plant, drainless_toilett) will be supported in a next release of TWW.

 .. note:: You can not change a point - wastewater structure (e.g. manhole) to a line wastewater structure (channel) or vice versa.